*According to the latest update on the CBSE Syllabus 2023-24, this chapter has been removed.

 19. Describe the meaning of public health.
 Discuss the major public health measures undertaken by the state in recent years to control diseases.

-The act of protecting health of public through research, education and promotion of healthy lifestyle is referred to as public health.
-It aims to improve health and wellbeing of the people around the world by addressing health concerns of an entire population.
-Following are the public health measures taken by government:
+The act of protecting the health of the public through research, education and promotion of a healthy lifestyle is referred to as public health.
+It aims to improve the health and well-being of people around the world by addressing the health concerns of an entire population.
+The following are the public health measures taken by the government:

-1. Primary Health care Centers setup in village level to provide healthcare services.
+1. Primary Health care Centers set up at the village level to provide healthcare services.

 3. Paramedical and nursing staff has increased from 0.18 lakhs to 8.7 lakhs.
-Similarly, doctors practicing allopathy increased from 0.62 lakh to 5 lakhs during the period of 1951-2000.
+Similarly, doctors practising allopathy increased from 0.62 lakhs to 5 lakhs during the period of 1951-2000.